Tuesday, May 1, 2018

 15) Not long after entering the National Park, there are one or two glimpses to the coast.
 The view here is as good as you can get.
 Further up the mountain, there won't be any view at all ...
 The trees block any view to anywhere :-(

 - Red arrow: Bermagui

 - The lake in the middle of the pic is Wallaga Lake.

-16) Maybe Senecio madagascariensis (Introduced Fireweed).
-If so, then it is a highly invasive and opportunistic weed native to SE Africa.
+(It doesn't look like Senecio madagascariensis (Introduced Fireweed) which normally have 13 petals per flower.
+If it is, then it is a highly invasive and opportunistic weed native to SE Africa.)